The Number One Reason Why Trusts Fail

 Walecka Law, P.C.

 A trust can have powerful benefits – avoiding probate and saving legal costs, reducing estate taxes, protecting assets from long term care costs, addressing unexpected events, preserving benefits for the disabled, and the list goes on.
-(To learn more about trusts, you can read my blog about them here.)

 But many trusts fail to work as intended.